University of Pittsburgh at Bradford

-At Pitt-Bradford you’ll be able to choose from more than 40 majors, including biology, broadcast communications, business management, criminal justice, education, hospitality management, nursing, and psychology.
-We also offer more than 40 minors, concentrations, and pre-professional programs, along with two master’s programs.
+At the University of Pittsburgh at Bradford, you’ll be able to choose from more than 40 majors, including Biology, Broadcast Communications, Business Management, Criminal Justice, Education, Hospitality Management, Nursing, and Psychology.
+We also offer more than 50 minors, concentrations, and pre-professional programs along with two master’s programs.

-But that doesn’t mean you’ll only be sitting in a classroom.
-Well, yes, of course you’ll sit in a classroom sometimes.
-But on our campus, you’ll have many other opportunities to learn by doing.
-You can help solve mock crimes in our new CSI House.
+But that doesn’t mean you’ll only be sitting in a classroom—you’ll have many other opportunities to learn by doing.
+You can help solve mock crimes in our CSI House.
 You can create radio or television broadcasts in our all-digital TV and radio studios.
 In our psychology lab suite, you’ll participate in counseling sessions or observe others as they conduct interviews.
-You’ll start a business online in our E-Venture Lab.
-In our nursing suite, your “patients” will be computerized mannequins who are able to react to whatever medicine or medical technique you apply.
+You can create a video game or app with your classmates in our computer information systems and technology lab.
+In our nursing suite, your “patients” will be computerized manikins that are able to react to whatever medicine or medical technique you apply.
 You will have the chance to evaluate athletic injuries or measure someone’s heart rate in our human performance lab.
 And because our campus is located in the foothills of the Allegheny Mountains, you’ll have the chance to gather lab samples outside, whether you’re wading in the creek that runs along the south end of campus or walking in the nearby woods.

 The power of Pitt

-Since we’re a regional campus of the University of Pittsburgh, our students can take advantage of the vast resources offered by the University while studying on our campus.
+Since we’re a regional campus of the University of Pittsburgh, our students can take advantage of the vast resources offered by the University while studying here.
 You’ll have access to more than four million volumes and 35,000 periodicals through the University’s library system.
-You will be able to explore internship and career opportunities among all of the campuses in the Pitt system.
-You’ll be able to take advantage of countless study abroad opportunities, whether you spend a summer or a semester in such faraway places as England, Costa Rica, or South Africa.
+You’ll be able to explore internship and career opportunities among all the campuses in the Pitt system.
+You’ll be able to take advantage of countless study abroad opportunities, whether you spend a summer or a semester in such faraway places as Ireland, Thailand, or Germany.
 And when you’re close to graduating, you’ll be able to tap into the networking opportunities through the Pitt Career Network, which has more than 200,000 alumni.

 But don’t take our word for it.
 See for yourself.
 Come visit and find out if Pitt-Bradford is the right fit for you.
-You’ll see for yourself our beautiful campus; you’ll meet our caring faculty and staff.
+You’ll see for yourself our beautiful campus; and meet our caring faculty and staff.
 To schedule a visit, contact our Office of Admissions.
-You can also “visit” us by taking our virtual tour at tour.pittbradford.org.
+You can also visit by taking our virtual tour at tour.pittbradford.org.

-• 317-acre campus nestled in the foothills of the Allegheny Mountains
+• 319-acre campus nestled in the foothills of the Allegheny Mountains

 • 18:1 student-faculty ratio